UNCLASSIFIED (U)

 (a) (U) Although INA 212(a) inadmissibility grounds do not apply to V92 follow-to-join asylees (except for the terrorism-related grounds that are incorporated into the INA 208(b)(2)(A) asylum bars), negative information may be considered in determining whether discretion should be exercised to deny travel.

 (b) (U) When requesting a discretionary denial from USCIS, all positive factors must be weighed against the negative factors in the case for a full assessment of the totality of the circumstances.
-You must provide USCIS with a detailed analysis which identifies all derogatory and positive factors in the case and clearly demonstrates how the negative evidence, when weighed against the totality of countervailing positive facts, justifies a denial as a matter of discretion, even though the person is not barred from asylum under INA 208(b)(2)(A)(i-v).
-You must submit beneficiary testimony that was offered in rebuttal of any derogatory evidence that was raised to the beneficiary at interview.
+Provide USCIS with a detailed analysis which identifies all derogatory and positive factors in the case and clearly demonstrates how the negative evidence, when weighed against the totality of countervailing positive facts, justifies a denial as a matter of discretion, even though the person is not barred from asylum under INA 208(b)(2)(A)(i-v).
+Submit beneficiary testimony that was offered in rebuttal of any derogatory evidence that was raised to the beneficiary at interview.

 (c) (U) Discretionary denials for V92 derivative asylum cases are extremely rare and are applicable when derogatory information in a case is egregious.
 See 9 FAM 203.5-10 below on processing these cases.
 Negative factors to consider may include, but are not limited to, the following: